 Food Policy Council Map

-The Food Policy Networks project has developed a map utilizing GIS technology that shows the location of Food Policy Councils (FPCs) in the United States and Canada, and the locations of organizations that convene these councils at a regional level.
+Using GIS technology, the Food Policy Networks project has developed a map that shows the location of Food Policy Councils (FPCs) in the United States and Canada, and the locations of organizations that convene these councils at a regional level.

 The map includes FPCs listed in our FPC Directory, which is based on our annual survey of food policy councils across North America.
-If you would like to update your council's information or add a new council to the directory and map, please fill out the respective forms.
+If you would like to add your food policy council to the directory or update your FPC’s information in the directory, contact Karen Bassarab at firstname.lastname@example.org.

-The California Food Policy Council’s purpose is to build the capacity of local food policy bodies to find common ground on statewide policy priorities, generate public support for those policies, educate policymakers on issues in our food system, and advocate for systems change in California.
-The CAFPC now has 26 ratified members that represent local communities from up and down the state of California.
+The California Food Policy Council’s (CAFPC) purpose is to build the capacity of local food policy bodies to find common ground on statewide policy priorities, generate public support for those policies, educate policymakers on issues in our food system, and advocate for systems change in California.
+The CAFPC has 27 members that represent local food policy councils from up and down the state of California.

-The Colorado Food Policy Network (COFPN) includes representatives from local food system coalitions from all across the state as well as the Colorado Food Systems Advisory Council, Rocky Mountain Farmers Union, CSU Extension, Hunger Free Colorado, the Farm to School Task Force, and LiveWell Colorado.
+The Colorado Food Policy Network (COFPN) includes representatives from local food system coalitions from across the state as well as the Colorado Food Systems Advisory Council, Rocky Mountain Farmers Union, CSU Extension, Hunger Free Colorado, the Farm to School Task Force, and LiveWell Colorado.
 The purpose of the COFPN is “to advance healthy, community-based, economically viable food systems that ensure all Coloradans have access to affordable, nutritious food.”
-The COFPN will achieve this through coordinating collective statewide action and building the capacity of local coalitions to effect change at the local level.
-Specifically, the COFPN will implement peer mentoring, leadership development, and other technical assistance; host regional and statewide convenings; develop key metrics and a statewide food systems plan; create a state policy platform; and build a shared digital mapping and data system.
+The COFPN achieves this by coordinating collective action and building the capacity of local coalitions to effect change at the local level.

 Kansas Alliance for Wellness – established 2013